jensnesten/openAI/README.md

     message = response.choices[0].text
     return message
 ```
-And all chatbots using the speech_recognition framework are set to the google speech API.
+Chatbots using the speech_recognition framework are set to the google speech API.
 You can use openAI Whisper if you prefer, read the docs at: https://pypi.org/project/SpeechRecognition/.

 You need Pyaudio to capture audio from microphone.
 If you're running macOS, you might run into an error using pip install pyaudio.
 Remember installing portaudio before pyaudio.